qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 ## intent:need_hotmail
 - can't add my hotmail account
 - How add Hotmail?
+- how can I add hotmail?
+- I want add hotmail.

 ## intent:picture_show_error
 - I like your app but when I receive an email with a picture the picture does not show up.
 It just shows a very small box.